 Recommended for You

-Kwaitkowski testified during the trial that his fellow officers then shot at a handcuffed teenager with the teen's own BB gun, after the boy was already handcuffed and in the back seat of their police vehicle.
+Kwaitkowski is accused of using excessive force while the victim was already under arrest.
+His fellow officers then shot at a handcuffed teenager with the teens own BB gun, after the boy was aready handcuffed and in the back seat of their police vehicle.

-Imagine if just one of the officers who stood around watching Eric Garner's or George Floyd's lives being taken had the courage Horne had.
+Imagine if just one of the officers who stood around watching Eric Garner's life being taken had the courage Horne had.

 Unfortunately, they would probably be in the same situation she is.